BBC News NI takes a look at significant events involving dissident republicans since March 2009.

-The DUP's Ian Paisley Jnr said police had warned him that dissident republicans were planning to murder him.
+The DUP's Ian Paisley Jr said police had warned him that dissident republicans were planning to murder him.

-Mr Paisley, who is a member of the Northern Ireland Policing Board, said officers contacted him to inform him of the foiled attack.
+Mr Paisley, who was then a member of the Policing Board, said officers contacted him to inform him of the foiled attack.

 A police officer's partner was injured when a bomb exploded under her car in east Belfast.

-The 38-year-old was reversing the vehicle out of the driveway of a house in the east of the city when the device exploded.
+The 38-year-old was reversing the vehicle out of the driveway of a house when the device exploded.

 In the same month a bomb exploded inside a Territorial Army base in north Belfast.